bhagiradhijayaram/Frontend-Development-from-scratch/README.md

 **Syntax:**  `<a href="URL">Content</a>`

-### 8. Can we design dynamic web pages using HTML?
-- No, we can't design dynamic web pages with HTML alone.
-- By combining HTML with JavaScript, we can create dynamic web pages.

-### 9. What is the use of an HTML anchor element?
-- We use the HTML anchor elements to navigate to other web resources or a specific HTML element within the HTML document.
-They are also called Hyperlinks/ Links.

-**Syntax:**
-`<a href="URL">Content</a>`

 ### 10. What are the differences between HTML div and span elements?
 div element:
 - The HTML div element is a block-level element